 12. why are you leaving your current job?

 Avoid speaking poorly of your current employer when answering this question.
 Even if you don’t like your boss or have issues with the company, focus on the positive.
-Focus on answers related to wanting to take a new step in your career and broadening your experience.
+Focus on answers of wanting to take a new career step and broaden your experience.

 13. discuss a conflict you had at work